sosy-lab/java-smt/KnownIssues.md

 ## SMTInterpol

  - SMTInterpol does not support multiple concurrent stacks under the same context.
+ - With JavaSMT up to 1.0.1,
- - Variables and UFs that are used for the first time after a solver stack has been created will be deleted on the next call to `pop()` and will be invalid afterwards.
+variables and UFs that are used for the first time after a solver stack has been created will be deleted on the next call to `pop()` and will be invalid afterwards.
-This will change with one of the next SMTInterpol versions (cf. [#69](https://github.com/sosy-lab/java-smt/issues/69)).
+This will be changed in the next release of JavaSMT such that variable declarations in SMTInterpol work like those in other solvers.

 ## Z3